 Barriers related to yourself

-The belief that one is too breathless or unwell to participate
+I am too breathless or unwell to participate

 Barriers related to other factors

 I am very busy and it will be hard to find the time

 I can’t get there due to transport difficulties

 It is too far to walk from the car park to the centre

 My family / friends don’t think I should do it (have never heard of it)

 I won’t be able to afford the costs of PR

 I still smoke

 It is important to find the ‘right’ person to talk to if you feel unsure about starting pulmonary rehabilitation after a lung flare-up.
 Different people have different knowledge and listening / communication skills.